rustyeddy/rustyeddy.com/content/software/customer-discovery-and-mvp.md

 ### MVP

-An important result of the customer discovery session is a mutual agreement on what the minimum or useful (viable) piece of software which can be delivered as soon as possible.
+An important result of the customer discovery session is a mutual agreement on what the minimum or useful (viable) piece of software is, which can be delivered as soon as possible.

-The MVP is then broke down into specific tasks and perhaps milestones.
+The MVP is then broken down into specific tasks and perhaps milestones.

-The tasks and milestones are turned into cards placed on the to do list of our kanban board.
+The tasks and milestones are turned into cards placed on the to do list of our kanban board (Which is something we will talk more about later)